JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ## JVM compiler options

-Kotlin compiler for JVM compiles the given Kotlin source files into Java class files.
+Kotlin compiler for JVM compiles Kotlin source files into Java class files.
 The command-line tools for Kotlin to JVM compilation are `kotlinc` and `kotlinc-jvm`.
 You can also use them for executing Kotlin script files.